Your Basket

 Within their culture, eucalyptus leaves were infused with other plants to provide natural treatments for a variety of ailments such as coughs, sinus congestion and pains and aches.

-Today, true eucalyptus oil is produced by a wide variety of countries, including Portugal, Spain, Chile, Brazil, South Africa, Australia and Eswatini.
+Today, eucalyptus oil is produced by a wide variety of countries, including Portugal, Spain, Chile, Brazil, South Africa, Australia and Eswatini.

 What is eucalyptus oil?